 If there are questions about operation, care, maintenance or repair, you can contact your nearest authorised dealer with confidence.
-Contact data is available in the dealer directory provided.
+You can find an overview of the dealers with their addresses on our homepage under the heading "Dealer search".

 The dealers know your vehicle and are familiar with our latest innovations and they can provide prompt and expert assistance.